obiba/resourcer/README.md

 The main concepts are:

-* _Resource_, access to a resource (dataset or computation unit) is described by an object with URL and credentials properties,
+* _Resource_, access to a resource (dataset or computation unit) is described by an object with URL, optional credentials and optional data format properties,
 * _ResourceResolver_, a _ResourceClient_ factory based on the URL scheme and available in a resolvers registry,
 * _ResourceClient_, realizes the connection with the dataset or the computation unit described by a _Resource_,
 * _FileResourceGetter_, connect to a file described by a resource,